-Here’s why: “Rough play is common occurrence.
+Here’s why: “Rough play is a common occurrence.
 If there is enjoyment with no major injuries, some rough play is actually good.
-But if it involves in the victory of one and the loss of another, it is to be condemned as habit of win-lose situation being recreated day-in-day-out should be nipped in the bud.
+But if it involves in the victory of one and the loss of another, it is to be condemned as a habit of win-lose situation being recreated day-in-day-out should be nipped in the bud.

 Some children may be impulsive who could hit others even in the absence of provocation.
 Such children need help,” advises Dr S Yamuna, consultant paediatrician.